Twins' Josh Donaldson stands by actions that led to ejection, sounds off on umpires

 “I asked him very clearly, ‘Hey, I want to know where you had the pitch.’
 I asked him three times, very clearly, and he couldn’t answer my question,” Donaldson said.
 “When Rocco came out, the umpire’s explanation was, ‘I think he’s just getting excited.’
 No, I’m not getting excited, I’m asking you a question and you can’t answer it, and now you’re trying to revert the attention back to me.”

-When the game resumed, Donaldson gave the Twins the lead by pummeling Lopez’s next pitch into the bullpen, his fifth home run of the pandemic-shortened season.
+When the game resumed, Donaldson gave the Twins the lead by pummeling Lopez’s next pitch into the bullpen.
 As he approached home plate, he made eye contact with Bellino, slowed down and dragged his foot across the plate to cover it with dirt.
-“He was wanting me to do something, so I gave it to him,” said Donaldson, who as soon as he was ejected, returned to the plate and kicked more dirt on it.
+“He was wanting me to do something, so I gave it to him,” said Donaldson, who as soon as he was ejected returned to the plate and kicked more dirt on it.
 “I was like, ‘Look, if he really wants this attention, I’ll give it to him.’ ”

 Baldelli said he discussed the incident with his third baseman afterward, and understands Donaldson’s frustration and why it boiled over that day.
 “He knows we need him out there, and I think he acknowledges that,” Baldelli said.
 “He also knows that he was beyond frustrated with what was going on out on the field, and frankly didn’t and doesn’t feel like there’s much that can be done about it, and that angers him and frustrates him.
 [It’s] something that I don’t know if, bigger-picture, he is totally regretful for.”

 “The players are the only ones who can hold these guys accountable, because there’s no fines or suspensions for these guys.
-They just go out and show up every day at 6 o’clock and they’re out of here 30 minutes after the game,” Donaldson said.
+They just go out and show up every day at 6 o’clock and they’re out of here 30 minutes after the game,” said Donaldson, who homered in the ninth inning of Saturday night’s 8-1 victory over the Cubs, his sixth of this pandemic-shortened season.
 “It doesn’t matter to them.
 They don’t realize we’re playing for our families, we’re playing for our livelihood.

 “Fortunately for me, I have a contract.
 But at the same time, I want to win and compete.
 For a lot of these guys who do not [have a large contract], the difference between consistently bad calls against one individual can definitely affect their career one way or the other.”